Netflix December 2019 new releases – new movies, TV shows and originals

 Thursday 5th December

-V-Wars season one New series which focuses on a Vampire War which pits vampires against humans.
+V-Wars season one New series that focuses on a vampire war, which pits vampires against humans

 Friday 6th December